Handelsbeurs – Antwerp Antwerp, Belgium

 As such, it is protected as a historical monument, and it will be restored in its former glory, even reconstructing parts of the building that had disappeared due to unrespecful renovation in the 20th century.
 This historical core will house a number of representative salons and seating area’s on the ground floor, and historical suites on the upper floors.

-The other buildings of the building block are early 20th century additions, who were made with a very a similar style of façade, yet with the building techniques of the era in which constructed.
+The other buildings of the building block are early 20th century additions, who were made with a very similar style of façade, yet with the building techniques of the era in which it was constructed.